Drugs Can’t Stop Alzheimer’s. A New Model of the Disease Explains Why.

-Scott Small, MD, is the Boris and Rose Katz Professor of Neurology (in The Taub Institute, the Sergievsky Center, radiology and psychiatry) at Columbia University Medical Center.
+Scott Small, MD, is the Boris and Rose Katz Professor of Neurology (in The Taub Institute, the Sergievsky Center, radiology and psychiatry) at Columbia University Irving Medical Center.

 'Endosomal Traffic Jams Represent a Pathogenic Hub and Therapeutic Target in Alzheimer's Disease' was published in the October 2017 online issue in Trends in Neuroscience.

 The other contributors are Sabrina Samoes-Spassov (CUIMC), Richard Mayeux (CUIMC), and Gregory A. Petsko (WCM).